Doctor MARIO FAGIANO

-Graduated in Medicine and Surgery, with the highest school marks and e printing dignity at the University of Torino in October
+Graduated in Medicine and Surgery, with the highest school marks and printing dignity at the University of Torino in October.

-He has about 28.000 interventions made on the anterior segment and on the posterior segment.
+He did about 28.000 surgeries on the anterior and posterior ocular segment.

 He is particularly interested in surgery of anterior segment and refractive surgery.

 He worked for thirteen years at the department of pathology and retinal surgery to the Ophthalmic Hospital of Turin.

 He is the Coordinator for general ophthalmology.
 He is mainly engaged in refractive surgery and cataract surgery.